MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 In this exercise, you will add a Power Apps trial to the tenant and assign licenses to users.

-### Task 2.1 – Sign up for a Power Apps trial
+### Task 2.1 – Sign into the Microsoft 365 admin portal

+1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.

 1. Navigate to <https://admin.microsoft.com>.

-1. Enter the email address from your Microsoft 365 credentials in the text box that says **Email, phone, or Skype** .
+1. Enter the email address from your Microsoft 365 credentials in the text box that says **Email, phone, or Skype**.

 1. Click **Next**.